seL4/isabelle/src/HOL/Cardinals/README.txt

 Minor technicalities and naming issues:
 ---------------------------------------

-1. Most of the definitions and theorems are proved in files suffixed with "_LFP" or "_GFP".
+1. Most of the definitions and theorems are proved in files suffixed with "_FP".
 Bootstrapping considerations (for the (co)datatype package) made this division desirable.

 2. Even though we would have preferred to use "initial segment" instead of "order filter", we chose the latter to avoid terminological clash with the operator "init_seg_of" from Zorn.thy.
 The latter expresses a related, but different concept -- it considers a relation, rather than a set, as initial segment of a relation.

 3. We prefer to define the upper-bound operations under, underS,